 The GX531 is a smaller 15.6-inch version of the GX701.
 Either will prove a light-yet-powerful way to enjoy some serious gaming on the go.

-At $2500, it’s a great value for an RTX 2080 laptop, but there are a few drawbacks compared to more expensive alternatives.
-First off, it only has 512GB of storage, and no additional slots to add more.
+At about $2500, it’s a great value for an RTX 2080 laptop, but there are a few drawbacks compared to more expensive alternatives.
+First off, it only has 512GB of storage, so space will quickly become an issue for modern games.
 Gigabyte also has a mixed history with customer support, so keep that in mind before you pull the trigger.

 Updated with Nvidia’s new GeForce RTX 20 Series discrete laptop graphics, the Legion Y740 sports a 15.6-inch variant measuring 0.78 inches thick, and a 17.3-inch model measuring 0.86 inches thick.
 Keep in mind that the 17.3-inch model is the only laptop with an option for Nvidia’s RTX 2080 Max-Q discrete graphics chip.